piyoppi/pixelart-element/README.md

 ## Usage

+### Import using a script tag

 You can use a built file `dist/pixelart-element.bundle.js` in the package.

-pixelart-element is also available on https://cdn.jsdelivr.net/npm/@piyoppi/pixelart-element/
+The `pixelart-img` element is also available on https://cdn.jsdelivr.net/npm/@piyoppi/pixelart-element/

 You need to put a script tag after `pixelart-img` tag.